stevenrskelton/stevenrskelton.github.io/_posts/2022-10-27-akka-grpc-with-letsencrypt.md

 ## Creating a PKCS12 file

-Setting up an running `certbot` is outside of the scope of this article; it really depends on your domain and environment setup.
+Setting up a running `certbot` is outside the scope of this article; it really depends on your domain and environment setup.
 In the end, it will create the key files: `cert.pem`, `chain.pem`, `fullchain.pem` and `privkey.pem` in the `/etc/letsencrypt/live/[domain]` directory for your _[domain]_.